sh1618112233/12-Weeks-to-ML/README.md

         Normalization: Scaling data to a 0-1 range to prevent large numbers from biasing models.

         Outlier Detection: Using Standard Deviation as a threshold to identify extreme data points.

+        Day 11: Introduction to Pandas DataFrames

+    Concepts: DataFrame construction, Vectorized Column Math, Sorting, and Descriptive Statistics.

+    Build: Portfolio Manager that calculates holdings and filters for high-value assets.

+    Key Learnings:

+        Automation: Using .describe() to replace manual math functions.

+        Relational Logic: How Pandas maintains the link between "Ticker" and "Total Value" during sorting and filtering.